 Despite all the fights along with the past that women and activists had made to eliminate injustice, gender-based violence against women and girls, sexism truly is still rife.
 Therefore, we need young people to join in the feminist movement so they can help combat this status quo.
 After all, today’s young people are the leaders of tomorrow.

-Out of the preceding, and on the occasion of International Women’s Day, the executive director of Fe-Male Hayat Mirshad, conducted several awareness sessions for students of secondary classes in “SSCC Kfarehbab School” in Ghazir a town of the Keserwan-Jbeil Governorate of Lebanon, and in “St Anne Besancon Beyrouth School” on topics related to the importance of the young generation in the feminist movement and the importance of working on awareness with young girls.
+Out of the preceding, and on the occasion of International Women’s Day, the executive director of Fe-Male Hayat Mirshad, conducted several awareness sessions for students of secondary classes in “SSCC Kfarehbab School” in Ghazir a town of the Keserwan-Jbeil Governorate of Lebanon, in “St Anne Besancon Beyrouth School”, and in SSCC Baouchriehon topics related to the importance of the young generation in the feminist movement and the importance of working on awareness with young girls.

 The session also included a Q&A section, where a lot of students had very intriguing questions for Ms. Mirshad.
 A recurring theme was how to be more active in their own societies, as they also wondered why women are disregarded in such ways in the eyes of our laws.
 They felt the need to push back and fight against the inequality we face everyday, which made the sessions a success.